How to: Guarantor

 A guarantor is someone who agrees to pay your rent if you don’t pay it, for example a parent or close relative.’* Most students require a rent guarantor to secure accommodation at university, but for the 16,000 university students who have been in care or are estranged from their families, asking a parent or relative isn’t an option.

 We know universities want to rise to this challenge and put the support estranged and care experienced students need in place, but it’s not always a straight road.
-Join our series of webinars to work out How to: Guarantor.

 In 2023 we launched our #BeOurGuarantor campaign to encourage universities to step up and support estranged and care experienced students with free guarantor provision.
 We quickly learnt that people didn’t need convincing, you get it – you know the risk is low and the reward is high – you just need a bit of support working out ‘How to…’